Oliverajovanovic90/Diabetes-Readmission-Prediction/README.md

 Hospital readmissions are costly and often preventable.
 This project builds a **machine-learning model** that predicts whether a diabetic patient will be readmitted within 30 days of discharge.

-The workflow demonstrates a complete **end-to-end ML pipeline** — from data cleaning and EDA to model development, evaluation, and deployment via a FastAPI web service containerized with Docker.
+The workflow demonstrates a complete end-to-end ML pipeline — from data cleaning and exploratory data analysis to model development, evaluation, and deployment.
+The trained model is exposed through a FastAPI web service, containerized with Docker, and deployed as a live, scalable service on AWS Elastic Beanstalk (Docker platform).

 ---